 Our older children have used several editions of the Math books that John Saxon put together from Math 5/4 through Algebra II and have done most of the work on their own using just the Saxon books and the DIVE CDs.

 We are thrilled with the Math lessons the oldest two had learned by the time they were finished with the Algebra II books.
-We know many parents who have used the Manipulative Kit for Saxon Primary Math K-3 and the homeschool editions, we personally love the Saxon homeschool editions because they have the solutions manuals and the Math worksheets for practice and timed drills - very handy.
+We know many parents who have used the Manipulative Kit for Saxon Primary Math K-3 and the homeschool editions, we personally love the Saxon Math homeschool editions because they have the solutions manuals and the Math worksheets for practice and timed drills - very handy.

 Saxon Math homeschool editions are a "total K-12 Math Solution.
 Saxon is the only major Math program on the market today that systematically distributes instruction, practice, and assessment throughout the academic year as opposed to concentrating, or massing, related concepts into a short period of time--usually within a unit or chapter.
 Saxon Math's unique approach to math instruction ensures that students not only gain but also retain essential math skills."